ConceptaNjolima/MyTNTResources/Stretch topics/Google-Maps-APi.md

     }
 ```

- * Use map to create a marker for each place in your places object
+ * Use map to create a marker for each place from your places object

  * Call the info window instant after the marker tag

 ```JSX
        {this.state.places.map(myPlace => (
           <Marker